Built In LA’s 50 Startups to Watch

 In fact, many of the city’s youngest startups are thriving and making their marks across a wide variety of industries, including fintech, robotics and logistics.
 Some of these companies have quickly found their footing, raising millions in funding and rapidly scaling their teams.
 Others are still bootstrapped and count only their co-founders as full-time employees.

-Hot Los Angeles Startups Hiring Now
+Top Los Angeles Startups to Watch

 - Blue Fever